anuragjain67/anuragjain67.github.io/_drafts/problem-with-multithreading-in-python.md

 ---------------------

 ## Multicore, Multitasking

 ### Multicore

-* A multicore system is a single-processor CPU that contains two or more cores, with each core housing independent microprocessors.
+* A multicore system is a single-processor CPU that contains two or more cores, with each core containing independent microprocessors.
 * A multicore microprocessor performs multiprocessing in a single physical package.
 * Multicore systems share computing resources that are often duplicated in multiprocessor systems, such as the L2 cache and front-side bus.
 * Multicore systems provide performance that is similar to multiprocessor systems but often at a significantly lower cost because a motherboard with support for multiple processors, such as multiple processor sockets, is not required.